11 Jul Common Gymnastic Spine Injuries

 Treating Gymnastics Spine Injuries

 If you are a gymnast who has sustained a back injury, contact an orthopedic spine specialist to diagnose your injuries and offer treatment options.
 The specific treatments available to you will depend heavily on the nature of your injuries.
-When it comes to spinal nerve injuries and conditions, minimally invasive spine surgery is typically the best method for reducing pain and preventing other symptoms so you can get back to peak performance in your sport.
+When it comes to spinal nerve injuries and conditions, minimally invasive keyhole spine surgery is typically the best method for reducing pain and preventing other symptoms so you can get back to peak performance in your sport.
 Inspired Spine procedures are revolutionizing the way we think about spinal surgery.
 Our procedures (Inspired OLLIF and Inspired MIS-DTIF) have the shortest operating times, fastest recovery periods, and least pain of any procedure available.
 These surgeries also allow the patient to go home the day of surgery to recover in the comforts of their own home.
 Contact us today to learn more about these procedures or find a surgeon in your area who performs these surgeries.